-All PDC future procurement should fully embrace MOSA and open industry standards.
-This would help the global forces to migrate from proprietary, stove-pipe solutions to an open systems architecture, fulfilling the 'system of systems' approach desired by all branches.
-Open standards also make global militaries less reliant on single vendors, opening the door to MOSA-compliant vendors and enhancing competition.
+All future MDO procurement should fully embrace MOSA and open industry standards.
+This would help the joint forces to migrate from proprietary, stove-pipe solutions to an open systems architecture, fulfilling the 'system of systems' approach desired by all branches.
+Open standards also make the joint forces less reliant on single vendors, opening the door to MOSA-compliant vendors and enhancing competition.

-The PDC data fabric must incorporate efficient, evolvable and broadly applicable common data standards and architectures.
-To advance this concept, the global defense systems could adopt DDS as a foundation for building towards MDO capability.
+The MDO data fabric must incorporate efficient, evolvable and broadly applicable common data standards and architectures.
+To advance this concept, global militaries could adopt DDS as a foundation for building towards MDO capability.
 This can be done incrementally to mitigate risk and manage cash flow.
 The desired outcome is a multi-vendor, multi-domain capable network where data is seamlessly shared in an "all sensors, best shooter, the right C2 node" engagement paradigm.

-Connext is based on the open DDS standard, which is managed by the OMG.
+RTI Connext is based on the open DDS standard, which is managed by the OMG.
 It is used in defense networks and forms the connectivity foundation of over twenty MOSA standards, including FACETM, MOCU, Navy Open Architecture, OMS, ROS 2, SOSATM, TMSC, UMAA, UCS and more.